 To close, here are a few CDC resources you can use to further educate yourself:

-- The CDC’s guidelines on how to handle a workplace COVID-19 exposure can be found here.
+- The CDC’s guidelines on how to handle a workplace COVID-19 exposure can be found on this page.

-- The CDC’s guidelines on infection control in healthcare environments can be found here.
+- The CDC’s guidelines on infection control in healthcare environments can be found in this FAQ.

-- The CDC’s guidelines on how to optimize the supply of PPE can be found here.
+- The CDC’s guidelines on how to optimize the supply of PPE can be found on this page.

-- The CDC’s frequently asked questions for businesses can be found here.
+- The CDC’s frequently asked questions for businesses can be found in this FAQ.

 COVID-19 has forced us to look at our lives through an entirely new lens, but there could be some silver linings in the way of increased infection control in facilities, slower schedules to allow more personalized care, and much-needed changes to our outdated policies around sick leave.
 How has the pandemic affected patient care in your organization?
 We’d love to hear your tips!